dontloo/dontloo.github.io/_posts/blog/2017-8-23-cortana-skill.md

 * MicrosoftAppPassword

 **6. & 7.
 Add your bot to the Cortana Channel.
 Publish your Cortana skill.**

 Step 6 and 7 are trivial, see [this turorial](https://docs.microsoft.com/en-us/cortana/tutorials/bot-skills/add-bot-to-cortana-channel).
+Now you'll be able to try out the Cortana skill you've just built, make sure the Cortana on your system is logged in with the same account you used for development.